Worker configuration

 Keep the following items in mind:

-- The Azure resources created are charged like this:
+- The Azure resources created in your Azure subscription are charged like this:

-- You aren't billed usage charges for the containers if your container app scales to zero.
+- You aren't billed usage charges for the containers if your worker scales to zero.

 - Instances that are running idle but remain in memory are billed at a lower "idle" rate.